What the Dog Saw

-What the Dog Saw: And Other Adventures is the fourth book released by author Malcolm Gladwell, on October 20, 2009.
+What the Dog Saw: And Other Adventures is the fourth book released by Canadian author Malcolm Gladwell, on October 20, 2009.
 The book is a compilation of the journalist's articles published in The New Yorker.

 Background

 Gladwell initially covered business and science in The Washington Post before joining the staff at The New Yorker in 1997.
 Each of the articles first appeared in The New Yorker and was handpicked by Gladwell.
 The stories share a common theme, namely that Gladwell tries to show us the world through the eyes of others, even if that other happens to be a dog, hence the title.

 Synopsis

 What the Dog Saw is a compilation of 19 articles by Malcolm Gladwell that were originally published in The New Yorker which are categorized into three parts.
-The first part, Obsessives, Pioneers, and other varieties of Minor Genius, describes people who are very good at what they do, but are not necessarily well-known.
+The first part, Obsessives, Pioneers, and Other Varieties of Minor Genius, describes people who are very good at what they do, but are not necessarily well-known.
 Part two, Theories, Predictions, and Diagnoses, describes the problems of prediction.
 This section covers problems such as intelligence failure, and the fall of Enron.
 The third section, Personality, Character, and Intelligence, discusses a wide variety of psychological and sociological topics ranging from the difference between early and late bloomers to criminal profiling.